• Home

 General

 This is a measure tournament and fish will not be weighed.
-Measurement allows you, the anglers to make an informed choice on what fish you reasonably need to keep for food and release the rest.
+Measurement allows you, the anglers, to make an informed choice on what fish you reasonably need to keep for food and release the rest.
 Best practice for release is to wet your hands before carefully placing the fish on the measure for photographing.
 Then place it back in the net to release or use wet hands.
-Don’t use a towel or rag as it will remove the protective slime making the fish susceptible to infection and do not place your fingers in its gills as it will cause serious damage.
+Don’t use a towel or rag as it will remove the protective slime, making the fish susceptible to infection, and do not place your fingers in its gills as it will cause serious damage.

 Your entry and registration for the tournament means you accept the tournament rules outlined in this document and agree to abide by all Tournament Administrator decisions.
 The Tournament Administrator reserves the right to amend the rules, should they deem it to be necessary and in the interests of the tournament and at their sole discretion.

 Competitors participate in the tournament at their own risk.
 OBC does not accept any liability whatsoever for material damage or personal injury sustained in conjunction with, prior to, during, or after the tournament.
 Leaving port and participating is at the sole discretion of the skipper and crew at all times.
-Please refrain from fishing in any reserves.

 Eligibility